The Hybrid Reality

 A Brief, Necessary Word About SAFe

-I’ll keep this in the blunt, but useful, register that I hope my content is known for: SAFe often gives executives a sense of control long before it gives delivery teams a better operating model.
-What SAFe gives leaders is a vocabulary, a picture, and the emotional comfort of naming things.
+I’ll keep this in the blunt but useful register that I hope this site becomes known for: SAFe often gives executives a sense of control long before it gives delivery teams a better operating model.

 You can’t SAFe your way out of a shared test environment.